David Tijanić

-David Tijanić (born 16 July 1997) is a Slovenian footballer who plays for Al-Adalah, on loan from Göztepe.
+David Tijanić (born 16 July 1997) is a Slovenian professional footballer who plays as a midfielder for Saudi Pro League club Al-Najma.

 Club career

 Tijanić made his Slovenian PrvaLiga debut for Olimpija Ljubljana on 5 March 2017 in a game against Rudar Velenje.

 On 2 May 2021, Tijanić scored the winning goal in the Polish Cup final, helping Raków Częstochowa to their first ever major honour.

-On 14 January 2023, Tijanić joined Saudi Arabian club Al-Adalah on loan.
+On 14 January 2023, Tijanić joined Saudi Pro League club Al-Adalah on loan for the rest of the 2022–23 season.
+After spending the first part of the 2023–24 season with Turkish TFF First League side Göztepe, he was once again loaned to Al-Adalah in January 2024 for the remainder of the season.

 International career

 Tijanić made his national team debut on 7 October 2020 in a friendly against San Marino.